-1. Focus on their shortcomings
+1. List down their shortcomings

-3. Snap all contact
+3. Snap all contact with your crush

-Related Reading: The 7 Components Of Male Psychology During No-Contact Rule – Backed By An Expert
+Related Reading: The 7 Components Of No-Contact Rule Male Psychology

 4. Seek help to overcome this love obsession

 5. Notice your thought patterns

 - Feeling lovesick involves obsessing over a person so much that it starts to affect your overall well-being and disrupts your ability to create healthy relationships

 - Physical signs of lovesickness include nausea, loss of appetite, fever, dizziness, rapid breathing, and heart palpitations